dimojenko/CATStutorTools/README.md

 	student's last name, student's first name
 	...

-The output file will be named dependent on the input dates and the file of names if included.
+The output file will be saved in the location that the Timesheet Generator is run, and named dependent on the input dates and the file of names if included.
 If the namesFile is included, the output file will be named:

 	<tutor's last name>_timesheet_<startDate>_to_<endDate>.docx